-I was honored to be nominated to speak about digital transformation and the era of disruption in Dubai.
+I was honored to be nominated to speak about digital transformation and the era of disruption at Microsoft Dubai.
 I wanted to share my thoughts about the new revolution upon us, and how this will change everything.

 Albert Einstein said that “I never think about the future, it comes soon enough”, and he was right of course.
 So today I am here to ask you to think how the future is happening now.

 If you look at the past 200 years, you can see that the world has been through two major waves of innovation.
 The first of course is the Industrial Revolution that changed everything.
 Things like factories, electricity, air travel and cars.
 Our lives have never been the same after that.